in

 Crystal is known for the dazzling way it refracts light.
 When lead or other minerals are added to melted sand, the molecules arrange themselves into highly structured and repeating patterns called crystals, which create millions of tiny surfaces to reflect and refract light.

 The facets of crystal also provide a surface that the light can bounce off and diffuse through the room.
-The higher quality the crystal is, the more thoroughly light will penetrate it, and the more brilliant the light will be.
+The higher quality the crystal is, the more thoroughly radiance will penetrate it, and the more brilliant the illumination will be.

 As you examine crystal from different angles, it will appear to shimmer and sparkle as your position allows you to perceive different beams of light.